-WEATHER CONTROL SETTINGS Hot weather and vehicle interior is very hot Set the mode control to on, and blower on high.
+WEATHER CONTROL SETTINGS Hot Weather And Vehicle Interior Is Very Hot Set the mode control to ', A'C on, and blower on high.
 Roll down the windows for a minute to flush out the hot air.
+Adjust the controls as needed to achieve comfort.

-Once comfort is achieved adjust controls for comfort.
-Warm weather Turn on and set the mode control to the position.
-Cool Sunny Operate in position.
-Cool & Humid conditions Set the mode control to and turn on to keep windows clear.
-Cold Weather Set the mode control to the position.
-If windshield fogging starts to occur, move the control towards the $\overrightarrow{\text{UV}}$ position.
+WEATHER CONTROL SETTINGS Warm Weather Turn Arc on and set the mode control to the 77 position.
+Cool Sunny نټ Operate in position.
+Cool & Humid Conditions Set the mode control to vi position and turn AIC on to keep windows clear.
+Cold Weather Set the mode control to the v position.
+If windshield fogging starts to occur, move the control to the v position.